Lego: Robotics themes

 The company also initiated a robotics line of toys called Mindstorms in 1999, and continued to expand and update this range until it was eventually discontinued in 2022.
 The roots of the product originated with a programmable brick developed at the MIT Media Lab, and the name was taken from a paper by Seymour Papert, a computer scientist and educator who developed the educational theory of constructionism, and whose research was at times funded by the Lego Group.

 The programmable Lego brick which was at the heart of these robotics sets underwent several updates and redesigns, with the last being called the 'EV3' brick, being sold under the name of Lego Mindstorms EV3.
 The set included various sensors such as touch, light, sound and ultrasonic waves, with several others being sold separately, including an RFID reader.

 The programmable brick could be programmed using official software available for Windows and Mac computers.
-In the earliest iteration of the product, the program would be uploaded to the programmable brick via an infrared transmitter, while in later versions this was achieved via Bluetooth or a USB cable.
+In the earliest iterations of the product, the program would be uploaded to the programmable brick via an infrared transmitter, while in later versions this was achieved via Bluetooth or a USB cable.
 Unofficial programming languages that can be used with Lego Mindstorms programmable bricks have also been developed.